John Adams: Religious views

-According to biographer David McCullough, "as his family and friends knew, Adams was both a devout Christian, and an independent thinker, and he saw no conflict in that."
-He believed that regular church service was beneficial to man's moral sense.
-Everett (1966) concludes that "Adams strove for a religion based on a common sense sort of reasonableness" and maintained that religion must change and evolve toward perfection.
-Fielding (1940) argues that Adams's beliefs synthesized Puritan, deist, and humanist concepts.
-Adams at one point said that Christianity had originally been revelatory, but was being misinterpreted in the service of superstition, fraud, and unscrupulous power.

-Frazer (2004) notes that while he shared many perspectives with deists and often used deistic terminology, "Adams clearly was not a deist.
-Deism rejected any and all supernatural activity and intervention by God; consequently, deists did not believe in miracles or God's providence. ...
+Fielding argues that Adams's beliefs synthesized Puritan, deist, and humanist concepts.
+Frazer notes that while he shared many perspectives with deists and often used deistic terminology, "Adams clearly was not a deist...
 Adams did believe in miracles, providence, and, to a certain extent, the Bible as revelation."
-Frazer argues that Adams's "theistic rationalism, like that of the other Founders, was a sort of middle ground between Protestantism and deism."
 In 1796, Adams denounced Thomas Paine's deistic criticisms of Christianity in The Age of Reason, saying, "The Christian religion is, above all the religions that ever prevailed or existed in ancient or modern times, the religion of wisdom, virtue, equity and humanity, let the Blackguard Paine say what he will."

-Gordon S. Wood writes, "Although both Jefferson and Adams denied the miracles of the Bible and the divinity of Christ, Adams always retained a respect for the religiosity of people that Jefferson never had; in fact, Jefferson tended in private company to mock religious feelings."
+Gordon S. Wood writes, "Although both Jefferson and Adams denied the miracles of the Bible and the divinity of Christ, Adams always retained a respect for the religiosity of people that Jefferson never had".
 In his retirement years, Adams moved closer to more mainstream Enlightenment religious ideals.
-He blamed institutional Christianity and established churches In Britain and France for causing much suffering but insisted that religion was necessary for society.
+He blamed institutional Christianity and established churches in Britain and France for causing much suffering but insisted that religion was necessary for society.